Dean’s Distinguished Lecture Series

 Robert Horner, Ph.D.

 Dr. Horner is the Alumni-Knight endowed professor of special education at the University of Oregon where he directs the Educational and Community Supports research unit.
 Dr. Horner's research has focused on developing evidence-based interventions that result in socially significant changes for people with and without disabilities.
 As co-director of the OSEP (U.S. Department of Education, Office of Special Education Programs) Technical Assistance Center on Positive Behavioral Interventions and Supports, Dr. Horner coordinates research and technical assistance activities with multiple partners across the nation.
 During the past 20 years he has worked directly with schools in the development of approaches for implementing school-wide systems of positive behavior support.
-Dr. Horner has been recognized with multiple awards, including the Society for the Advancement of Behavior Analysis, Public Service Behavior Analysis Award (2006); the American Association on Mental Retardation, Education Award (2002); and the American Psychological Association, Fred Keller Educational Research Award (1996).
+Dr. Horner has been recognized with multiple awards, including the Public Service Behavior Analysis Award (2006) from the Society for the Advancement of Behavior Analysis; the Education Award (2002) from the American Association on Mental Retardation; and the Fred Keller Educational Research Award (1996) from the American Psychological Association.

 |Date:||Monday, April 28, 2014|